lew42/meepo/README.md

 ### Other solutions to the submodule problem

 [Lerna](https://github.com/lerna/lerna) is one.
+Lerna has a bunch of options to `npm publish`, and manage the version numbers.
+I'm not quite there yet.

 Also, I saw something about using path/environment variables, but not sure how that works.
 Please use the issues if you're aware of other solutions to this problem.

 ### About the name, Meepo